 The minimum University requirement for a Ph.D. minor is 20 units of course work at the graduate level (typically courses numbered 200 and above).
 If a minor department chooses to require those pursuing the minor to pass the Ph.D. qualifying or field examinations, the 20-unit minimum can be reduced.
 All of the course work for a minor must be done at Stanford.

 Units taken for the minor can be counted as part of the overall requirement for the Ph.D. of 135 units of graduate course work done at Stanford.
 Courses used for a minor may not be used also to meet the requirements for a master's degree.

-A Ph.D. minor form outlining a program of study must be approved by the major and minor departments.
+An Application for Ph.D.
+Minor outlining a program of study must be approved by the major and minor departments and submitted to the Student Services Center.
 This form is submitted at the time of admission to candidacy and specifies whether representation from the minor department on the University oral examination committee is required.

 Joint Degree Programs

 A Joint Degree Program (JDP) is a specified combination of degree programs or degree types in which a student is enrolled in two graduate degree programs concurrently.
 JDPs are developed and proposed by the relevant academic units with agreement of the deans of the schools affected.